 The North-West Atlantic Region extends from Newfoundland to the New England states of the USA.
 Traditionally the world's richest cod-fishing region (though catches have declined as a result of overfishing), this region borders Canada and the United States.
 Fishing and marine industries are an important sector of the economy of seashore provin<:es of Canada, such as Nova Scotia, New Brunswick, and Prince Edward Island.
 Fishing provides employment for the vast majority of the population in Newfoundland.

-has a large continental shelf which provides a good breeding ground for fish.
+The north-west Atlantic has a large continental shelf which provides a good breeding ground for fish.
 Off Newfoundland, at about-latitude 45 oN to 55 oN, the cold Labrador Current and the warm Gulf Stream converge.
 The icebergs that come south on the Labrador Current bring minerals from the land on which plankton thrive.
 The cool temperate climate not only favours large-scale commercial fishing, but also the preservation and storage of fish.

 Modern canning and refrigerating facilities have greatly helped the fish export trade to progress.